 Best-practice AI delivery is product-shaped, not prompt-shaped

-The short version: A one-shot prompt skips the thinking that makes SaaS shipping safe—context, specification quality, architectural trade-offs, and correction loops before code lands.
-Crew Orbit models those phases as explicit workflow steps and AI team roles so bad specs get revised instead of compiled into expensive diffs.
+Short answer: A one-shot prompt skips the thinking that makes SaaS shipping safe.
+You need context, specification quality, architectural trade-offs, and correction loops before code lands.
+Crew Orbit models those phases as explicit workflow steps and AI team roles.
+Bad specs get revised instead of compiled into expensive diffs.

 What “product-shaped” means

-Real product engineering moves through layers: understanding customer and system context, drafting a spec, criticizing that spec, choosing architecture, then implementing with tests and review.
+Real product engineering moves through layers.
+Teams understand customer and system context.
+They draft a spec.
+They criticize that spec.
+They choose architecture.
+Then they implement with tests and review.
 Consumer chat compresses those layers into a single completion token stream.
 That feels fast until review explodes.

-In Crew Orbit you configure teams and workflows—for example planner, spec, developer, and QA roles with ordered steps and validation commands.
-Each new run snapshots the configuration so later settings changes do not rewrite history.
+In Crew Orbit you configure teams and workflows.
+Examples include planner, spec, developer, and QA roles with ordered steps and validation commands.
+Each new run snapshots the configuration.
+Later settings changes do not rewrite history.

 Loops beat hero prompts